 In the interest of highway safety, DDS must ensure that all persons seeking to obtain a Georgia driver’s license are physically and mentally capable of safely operating a motor vehicle.
 Therefore, you must answer questions truthfully concerning your health.
-You will be asked if you now have, or have ever had, any physical or mental disability or disease which could interfere with your ability to safely operate a motor vehicle.
-If the answer is yes, you will be required to show a statement of health from your physician indicating that you are physically and mentally capable of safely operating a motor vehicle.
+If you now have, or have ever had, any physical or mental disability or disease which could interfere with your ability to safely operate a motor vehicle, you may be required to complete the medical review process.

 If you must wear glasses or contacts to pass your initial vision screening, a corrective lenses restriction will be placed on your license when it is issued.
 Each time you complete a transaction, you will be required to indicate whether you require glasses or contacts for driving.
 If your answer differs from the response in our records, you may be required to complete another vision screening or submit a current DS-274 for verification.

 Customers age 64 and over must successfully complete a vision screening every eight years.
 Customers who have obtained a license with a bioptic lenses restriction must provide updated medical information to the Department every two years.

 The issuance of licenses and permits in Georgia is based on their categorization by Class.
 The various classes are associated with the types of vehicles that may be driven and the restrictions that apply to operation of those vehicles.
 Listed below are the non-commercial classes used in Georgia, along with a description of their purpose.